Kayqueth/Kayqueth/README.md

 - 👋 Hi, I’m @Kayqueth
-- 👀 I am always interested in learning more and more
+- 👀 I am always interested in learning more and more.
 - 🌱 I am currently studying Software Engineering.
-- 💞️ I’m looking to collaborate on tudo que eu conseguir agregar valor.
+- 💞️ I’m looking to collaborate on everything I can add value.
-- 📫 You can reach me via email kayque thiago@alu.ufc.br
+- 📫 You can reach me via email kayquethiago@alu.ufc.br

 <!---
 Kayqueth/Kayqueth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.